Be the first to know about our latest posts.

 You’ve provided your people a big picture vision for your product, now what?

 Use the vision to define a series of goals or high-level objectives that you want your product to achieve.
 It could be defining a new type of user persona, increasing customer lifetime expectancy, or increasing brand equity.
 Once you’re able to have these goals in place, you’ll align your team on the specific plans for features and other aspects of the product that you’re going to build.
 Also, you’ll be able to choose the right Key Performance Indicators (KPIs) to assess the performance.

 At this stage of your digital product strategy process, you’ve got a great vision and goals for your product.
 Now, this is the time for product conceptualization to lead your product development in the right direction.
 The planning involves creation of user journeys, user stories, user scenarios and use cases.
 Having this, you can ensure that you’re on the right track of connecting with right end-users and navigating them to the right path.

 The final step of the strategy process should include the product pricing.
 It should describe how you will compute the price of the product based on its perceived value.
 The team should follow a pricing model to get the best pricing for the product.

-Time to Build your Digital Product Strategy
+Now is The Time to Build your Digital Product Strategy

 Identifying the right opportunity, figuring out where to compete, and solving a problem for end-users in a feasible, unique, and economical way are the building blocks of a product strategy.
-Keeping all these things in mind, you can roll out a digital product strategy that make sense to your product teams and overall business goals.
+Keeping all these things in mind, you can roll out a digital product strategy that makes sense to your product teams and overall business goals.